Q-gen: A Parameterized Quantum Circuit Generator: Q-gen: Algorithm Design Analysis

 Quantum phase estimation (QPE) \cite{qpe} is one of the key applications of QFT.
 This algorithm uses phase-kickback and inverse-QFT to estimate the phase/eigenvalue of any unitary operator \(U=e^{2\pi i \theta}\).
 The phase angle \(\theta\) is recorded in the counting qubits by the iterative \texttt{controlled-U} gates applied on the eigenstate qubit.
 With \(n\) counting qubits and the measurement result equal to \(x\), \(\theta\) can be estimated as \(\theta \approx x/2^n\).

 The QPE circuits from Q-gen have one eigenstate qubit for \(U\) to act on, and \(n\) counting qubits, controlled by \texttt{problem size}.
-The number of counting qubits directly affects the estimation accuracy of the circuit, when \(\theta\) has a denominator equal to \(2^n\), it is possible to retrieve the exact angle of \(\theta\).
+The estimation precision is set by the number of counting qubits \(n\), with the resolution equal to \(1/2^n\).
 Due to the high implementation cost of the iterative \texttt{controlled-U} gates, the complexity of QPE circuits grows exponentially, reaching a depth more than \(5.0\times10^5\) at \texttt{problem size} = 17.
 This causes other QPE-based algorithms to have an even higher gate count, like the quantum walk search algorithm.

 QPE has many practical applications because some classically hard problems can be condensed to phase estimation, the most famous examples include period-finding and prime factorization.
 However, it is still hard to implement QPE on current NISQ hardware due to its high circuit complexity.
 Although we can reduce the number of counting qubits, it also causes the estimation accuracy to drop.
 Q-gen can generate a large sample of QFT circuits to form a baseline of estimation accuracy, which can then be used to study the trade-off between reduced gate count and loss of accuracy.